Luscieu/obsidian/Fall 2025/DataSci1000/Chapter 4 - Scatterplots and Correlation.md

 $$
 Multiplies difference between sample and average, produces positive correlation when x and y are both above or below average, indicating a increasing trend in y as x $->\infty$ negative correlation when opposite occurs

+correlation is:
+- Symmetric
+	- x and y and be swapped
+- Invariant to scaling and translation